 Evalin Tablet: Each tablet contains Diazepam BP 5 mg.

-Diazepam is a benzodiazepine that is very widely used for its sedative, hypnotic, anxiolytic, muscle relaxant and anticonvulsant properties.
+Diazepam is a benzodiazepine that is widely used for its sedative, hypnotic, anxiolytic, muscle relaxant and anticonvulsant properties.
 Diazepam, like other members of the benzodiazepine family, binds to receptors in various regions of the brain, such as the spinal cord, brain stem, cerebellum, limbic system and cerebral cortex.
 Binding of diazepam to the benzodiazepine receptor potentiates the inhibitory actions of gamma-aminobutyric acid (GABA) mediated through chloride channel, thereby enhancing GABA-facilitated, inhibitory synaptic transmission.

 Anxiety, skeletal muscle spasm, emotionally stressful condition, status epilepticus and other convulsive states (tetanus, eclampsia), excitation states, surgical procedures, night terrors & walking sleeping.